 2673.
-The control of the Association is vested in the General Committee comprising delegates from the thirty-eight clubs.
+The control of the Association is vested in the General Committee which includes delegates from all the clubs.

-Membership is compulsory for all registered students, and the annual fee is \$11.
+Membership is compulsory for all registered students, and the annual fee is \$17.
 Membership is also open to all members of staff and graduates of the University on payment of an annual fee as prescribed in the By-Laws of the Association.
 All members are invited to take part in any of the activities arranged by the Association, and to make use of the University's sporting and recreational facilities.